 We also have one of our ancestral places in Taki.
 Taki is the hometown of my grandmother — the mother of our father.
 They were the zamindars of Taki (sadar) town.
-But now no one is staying there after the sad demise of my cousin.
+But now no one is staying there after the sad demise of my cousin a few years ago.
 I had visited them with my parents during my schooldays several times.
 I still have faint memories of ponds, coconut trees, mango grove, Chandi mandap, etc. Taki is the land of a number of zamindars.
 Most of the zamindar baris (their palatial buildings) are in a dilapidated state or converted to tourist resorts.

 In the morning, Jaya, Badal, Tota, Soumya, Dadubhai and I went to Taki in our car from our ancestral house in Basirhat.
 Taki is on the bank of Ichamati river that flows down from Nadia via Basirhat.

 Ichamati river (ইছামতী নদী) is a distributory of the river Padma and joins Kalindi river near Hasnabad.
 It marks the international border between India and Bangladesh at Taki.

 As Ichhamati river in Taki separates two countries, the boats on this river have to carry the national flags of their respective countries mandatorily.